 6 Tips for a Successful IEP

-Eileen Shaklee, mom to a 13-year-old boy and the blogger behind Autism with a Side of Fries, shares her best advice for making the most of your child’s individualized education program.
+The blogger behind Autism with a Side of Fries shares her advice for making the most of your child’s individualized education program.

-You should bring whoever you like to your child’s IEP meeting.
-There is so much information to cover at these meetings.
-Having another pair of eyes and ears with you will help to make sure nothing is missed.
-It can be your spouse, a family friend, or even an IEP advocate.
-What’s an IEP advocate you ask?
-Well, that person can be either a teacher, therapist or even a parent of an older kid who've had many years of IEPs experience under her belt.
+There’s so much information to cover at these meetings.
+Having another pair of eyes and ears with you will help ensure nothing is missed.
+It can be your spouse, a family friend or even an IEP advocate.
+What’s an IEP advocate, you ask?
+Well, that person can be a teacher, therapist or parent of an older kid with many years of IEP experience.
 Ask other parents in your child’s class for recommendations or inquire at special needs support groups.

-Bonus tip!
-Even if everything sounds wonderful at the meeting, don’t sign the IEP at the meeting.
+Even if everything sounds wonderful at the meeting, don’t sign the IEP right away.
 Take it home.
-Read through everything.
 If you have questions, call your case manager.
-Be aware though that in New Jersey, an IEP goes into effect after 14 school days so there’s still plenty of time to answer questions you may have or tweak it.
+Be aware that in New Jersey, an IEP goes into effect after 14 school days, so there’s still plenty of time to answer questions you may have or tweak it.

 Autism is a trip New Jersey mom Eileen Shaklee didn't plan on, but she sure does love her tour guide.
 Join her adventures with a side of sarcasm (and fries) at Autism With a Side of Fries or on Facebook and Twitter.